Southern Candied Sweet Potatoes

 Cooking a Turkey couldn’t be easier.
 Be sure to check out How To Cook a Turkey in a Bag for a moist and delicious turkey every time.

-• If the sweet potatoes are large, cut each potato into quarters and slice.
-This makes it a lot easier to handle and slice.
+• Try to make the slices as uniform as possible; this will allow all potatoes to cook at the same rate.
+I have found if the sweet potatoes are large, cut each potato into quarters and then slice.
+This makes it a lot easier to handle the bigger potatoes.

-• Most of the liquid will cook out, so keep an eye on your potatoes during the last few minutes of the cooking time.
+• Most of the liquid will cook out, so watch your potatoes during the last few minutes of cooking time.
+They will be fork tender.

-• Allow the potatoes to cool slightly before serving.
-This allows the sauce to thicken a bit.
+• Allow the oven-baked caramelized sweet potatoes to cool slightly before serving.
+This will allow the sauce to thicken a bit.

 Like Sweet Potatoes?
 Be sure to add my Sweet Potato Casserole to your holiday table this year.